microsoftgraph/msgraph-training-dataconnect/Demos/02-extract/README.md

 With the pipeline created, now it's time to execute it.

-> NOTE: In the current Preview state, some of the tasks in this section can take a while to appear.
-Such as the request for consent may take 5-30 minutes for the consent request to appear and it is not uncommon for the entire process (start, requesting consent & after approving the consent completing the pipeline run) to take over 40 minutes.
+> NOTE: It can take several minutes for the consent request to appear and it is not uncommon for the entire process (start, requesting consent & after approving the consent completing the pipeline run) to take over 40 minutes.

 1. In the Azure Data Factory designer, with the pipeline open, select **Add trigger > Trigger Now**: